top of page

 • ScreenCraft TV Fellowship, semi-finalist

-• Titan Awards, Industrial Scripts, quarterfinalist
+• Titan Awards, Industrial Scripts, quarterfinalist, Top 10

 • Stage 32 TV Drama Contest, semi-finalist